utkarshcmu/grafana.org/content/blog/2018-12-28-closer-look-at-grafanas-user-interface-for-loki.md

   <img alt="All results are shown on a single page" src="/assets/img/blog/loki/loki_grafana_long_page.png" />
 </div>

-Traditionally, pagination is employed when content is split up across multiple pages.
+Pagination splits up content across multiple pages.
 The result is that you are allowed to see only so many log lines as to fit on a page, whether that is 20 or 50, or 100.
 To see more lines, you need to go to the next page, and wait for those results to load.